icecream17/atom-update-backlog/Languages.md

 ### Todo

-Note that v19 progress is not necessary since tree-sitter can be updated directly to v20.
+Note that v19 progress is not necessary since tree-sitter packages can be updated directly to v20.

 #### On v19